CleasbyCode/jdvrif/README.md

 # jdvrif

-A steganography command-line tool used for embedding and extracting any file type via a **JPG** cover image.
+A fast steganography command-line tool used for embedding and extracting any file type via a **JPG** cover image.

 Any issues with configuring ***jdvrif***, then please just ask: [***@cleasbycode***](https://x.com/CleasbyCode).